KumarBoste/Student_Performance_and_Attendance_System/README.md

 JOIN marks m ON a.student_id = m.student_id AND a.subject_id = m.subject_id
 JOIN students s ON s.student_id = a.student_id
 ORDER BY a.attendance_percentage DESC;
+-- Question: Is there a link between attendance percentage and marks obtained?
 -- Insight: Observe if students with higher attendance generally have higher marks.

 -- 8. Identify students with attendance below 70%